Lifetime of bimerons and antibimerons in two-dimensional magnets: RESULTS

 Contributions from DMI (cyan) and MAE (violet) play a minor role in the stability of bimerons.
 In the collection of images along the MEP shown in Fig.~\ref{fig:bimeron_mep}(b), the state containing the Bloch point (BP) is between the images labeled 1 and 2, but not sampled directly.
-This position along the MEP is characterized as the point where the total topological charge switches, in our case, accompanied by a local change of sign in the topological charge density (see Appendix A for computational details), which is visible in the topological density map below the corresponding configurations (Fig.~\ref{fig:bimeron_mep}(b)).
+This position along the MEP is characterized as the point where the total topological charge switches, in our case, accompanied by a local change of sign in the topological charge density (see Appendix A for computational details), which is visible in the topological density map below the corresponding configurations [Fig.~\ref{fig:bimeron_mep}(b)].
 The SP, in contrast, is the image of the highest total energy and seems to match the image, where the minimum distance between the two meron centers is evidently reached.
-Interestingly, we find that the SP is different from the BP.
-Such SP-BP separation is unusual in continuum models, where the zero-size skyrmion \cite{bernand2022micromagnetic, buttner2018theory} resembles both at the same time.
-However, no theory states that the BP has to be the SP in discrete models.
-This highlights the complexity of the bimeron topological transition in the CGT layer.
+We also observe that the SP is different from the BP.
 Moreover, the two-meron picture for the collapse is also supported by the elliptic shape of the topological density along the path, which distinguishes it from the radial collapse known for skyrmions \cite{Malottki2019, muckel2021experimental}.
 Having understood the anisotropic nonlocality of bimerons and their collapse mechanism, in the following subsection, we explain how to define the size of bimerons, going beyond standard skyrmions widely studied in the literature.
 We will also carefully address how these large finite-size effects influence key properties of bimerons, such as their stability, the dynamical contribution, and the entropy difference.